 READ HERE THE COMPLETE GUIDE ON ECM PROCESS

-It is advanced of Water Jet Machining Process which includes Abrasives as a medium.
-The detailed explanation of Abrasive Water Jet Machining was presented below.
+It is advanced in Water Jet Machining Process which includes Abrasives as a medium.
+A detailed explanation of Abrasive Water Jet Machining was presented below.

-To overcome the second disadvantage of water jet machining, the abrasive particles will be added into the water so that the abrasive particles also comes out from the nozzle at very high velocity.
+To overcome the second disadvantage of water jet machining, the abrasive particles will be added into the water so that the abrasive particles also come out from the nozzle at a very high velocity.